 Next comes “Nova Res”, a beautiful instrumental piece that blends psychedelia, sweet melodic lines and Latin rock.
 It leads to “Non mollare mai” (Never give up), a bright track full of positive energy that invites you to fight for what is really important in your life, searching for a way out from the darkness of a personal crises by leaving behind false solutions such as booze or drugs.

 “La battaglia di Kosovo-Polje” (The battle of Kosovo-Polje) is a new version of a piece from The Rebus' previous album, Acroterius.
 It features strong ethnic influences and a martial atmosphere.
 It tells about the battle fought in 1389 between the Serbian army led by prince Lazar Hrebeljanovic and the invading troops of the Ottoman Empire.
 This battle is also known as the Battle of Blackbird's Field and is particularly important to Serbian history, tradition, and national identity...
-“Prince Lazar, what a silence! / Kosovo Polje cries for your people / The blackbirds are flying over the corpses / Dying men for the Motherland / Now the invaders have won / And the crescent moon is high in the sky...”.
+“Prince Lazar, what a silence! / Kosovo Polje cries for your people / The blackbirds are flying over the corpses / Men are dying for their Motherland / The invaders are the winners / And the crescent moon is high in the sky...”.

 “Un villaggio, un'illusione” (A village, an illusion) is a nice Quella Vecchia Locanda's cover that the band interpret here with passion.
 It leads to conclusive epic “Dorian Gray”, inspired by Oscar Wilde's novel of The Picture of Dorian Gray.
 The music and lyrics depict a troubled man who has sold his soul in exchange of eternal beauty.
 But Death and remorse haunt him...
 “If you look at your portrait / You are upset, Dorian Gray / It's like a spell that blurs reality / A damned soul is growing inside you / You innocence is lost / What way will you choose? / Diabulus ita est / Demoni vocant te / That's Death behind you...”.
 A wonderful finale for a very interesting album!